Oral semaglutide: Wegovy® pill arrives

 The FDA has approved oral semaglutide 25mg for weight management, with early 2026 anticipated as the launch window in the United States.
-This tablet represents the first oral GLP-1 receptor agonist licensed for obesity treatment.
+This is the first oral GLP-1 receptor agonist licensed for obesity treatment.

-Results from the Phase III OASIS-4 trial show meaningful reductions in body weight compared with placebo, along with improvements in cardiometabolic markers.
+Results from the Phase III OASIS-4 trial show meaningful reductions in body weight compared with placebo, alongside improvements in cardiometabolic markers.
 The oral pill is designed to survive digestion and deliver similar effects to injectable semaglutide.

-In 2026, a 7.2mg once-weekly semaglutide injection may become available.
-Clinical studies suggest greater weight loss than lower doses, with safety and tolerability comparable to the established 2.4mg dose.
-Dose titration and individual assessment remain key to safe use.
+A 7.2mg once-weekly semaglutide injection is now available.
+Clinical studies suggest greater weight loss than lower doses, with safety and tolerability broadly comparable to the established 2.4mg dose.
+Careful dose titration and individual assessment remain key.

 Dual Agonists